vishvAsa/AgamaH_shaivaH/siddhAntaH/articles/mikael-conversion_hindu.md

 Mikael says that a majority of youngsters in Denmark don’t go to Church, although Christianity is taught as a subject in schools.

-Is his interest in Saiva Siddhanta more than just an intellectual one?
+Is his interest in Śaiva Siddhanta more than just an intellectual one?
 “Of course.
 I am a practising Saivite.
 I have also become a vegetarian.”

 Is it easy being a vegetarian in Denmark?

 > “No, it isn’t easy.
 When I go to restaurants with my friends, the people in the restaurant have to scramble to toss a few vegetables together to make a salad for me.
 But luckily, there is an Indian restaurant in Copenhagen, where vegetarian food is served.”

-After he finishes his doctoral studies, Mikael Stamm wants to teach Saiva Siddhanta in India, preferably in Tamil Nadu.
+After he finishes his doctoral studies, Mikael Stamm wants to teach Śaiva Siddhanta in India, preferably in Tamil Nadu.